DaoCaGit/vps-api/README.md

 This repository contains classes for various VPS hosting providers' API's.
 This README.md file contains documentation for just the http_requests class.
 A different .md file will be created to document the usage of each class.
 Refer to the approriate .md file for documentation on whichever class you wish to use.

-Because all classes extend the http_requests class, http_requests.php must be required, in addition to the file containing the class you want to use.
+Because all classes extend the http_requests class, http_requests.php must be required in addition to the file containing the class you want to use.
 Example:

 ```php
 <?php